Shing Mun Country Park: Wildlife

 As the park is situated close to the densely populated urban area of Tsuen Wan, wildlife is seldom seen.
 Apart from a few common birds, other animals such as squirrels, barking deer, wild boars and pangolins may occasionally be discovered.
 Some monkeys, believed to have migrated from nearby Kam Shan Country Park, can sometimes be found along the forest tracks.

 Geology

 The land in this area is composed of granitic and volcanic rocks.
 The latter form the highest ground, while the granitic rocks, which weather relatively easily, form the lower areas in the southern parts of the park.
 To the east of the park is a rich deposit of wolfram which was first mined in 1936.
 Mining was interrupted during World War II.
 With the high post-war prices, mining was resumed in 1951 and continued until 1968 when the prices again fell drastically.
 The highest average monthly output in the latter period was 30 tonnes, and was entirely for export.
 There are several abandoned lead mine workings around Lead Mine Pass, some of which date back several centuries.

-Places to go
+Features

 Shing Mun Country Park Visitor Centre

 The Shing Mun Country Park Visitor Centre, is situated near the maxicab terminus.